ALaDyn/pepc/README.md

      acceptance criterion etc.
   * `makefile.backend`: backend specific modifications to treecode makefile, may be empty
-- utils: source code of utilities (mainly for treecode diagnostics, vtk-output etc.)
+- "utils": source code of utilities (mainly for treecode diagnostics, vtk-output etc.)
-- frontends: different applications that utilize the treecode for their respective very specific purpose
+- "frontends": different applications that utilize the treecode for their respective very specific purpose.
+The file `makefile.frontend` configures which source files, interaction ("BACKEND" / "BACKENDTYPE"), and tree walk ("WALK") will be included/used.

-In case you want to use PEPC for developing an own treecode-based N-body code, you might start by copying and modifying the `pepc-mini` frontend, which is a very simple coulomb-MD programme.
+In case you want to use PEPC for developing a treecode-based N-body code, you might start by copying and modifying the `pepc-mini` frontend, which is a very simple coulomb-MD programme.
 It uses the coulomb backend, that implements an expansion of the plummer potential 1/sqrt(r^2+eps^2) up to quadrupole order.

 Take care that your frontend-directory is called "pepc-something" with no further minus sign ("-") to be automatically recognized in the build system.

-If you want to provide an own interaction-specific backend (for using other multipole orders and/or force laws), just copy and modify the coulomb subdirectory there.
-The backends do not have to be registered in some makefile, but are selected nside the main makefile by creating a dependency on lippepc.backend_directory_name instead of libpepc.coulomb.
-In case you only need to modify the interaction specific types but not the functions that are dealing with them (for example for adding velocity, mass, etc.), take a look at the coulomb-backend.
-There, this is done for the pepc-mini frontend, that uses other types than for example pepc-b while still using the same force expression.
-See also variable BACKENDTYPE in pepc-mini's `makefile.include`.
+If you want to provide a new interaction-specific backend (for using other multipole orders and/or force laws), just copy and modify the coulomb subdirectory there.
+The backends do not have to be registered in some makefile, but are selected inside the `makefile.frontend` and later included by the main makefile.
+In case you only need to modify the interaction specific types but not the functions that are dealing with them (for example for adding velocity, mass, etc.), take a look at the coulomb-backend how to adjust the "type".
+There, this is done for the `pepc-mini` frontend, that uses other types than for example `pepc-b` while still using the same force expression.
+See also variable "BACKENDTYPE" in `pepc-mini`'s `makefile.include`.

+# 6. CONTRIBUTING

+Please refer to the separate file `CONTRIBUTING.md` for more information.